-Addressing the Pain Points
+Address the Pain Points

 Organizations in a variety of industries leverage resource management tools to address challenges and more effectively allocate their project resources.
-Here are some real-world examples.
+Here are some real-world examples:

 A building materials company that designs and manufactures insulation products was quickly growing through acquisitions and global expansion.
 One of the challenges the company faced was the need to establish governance for new product development.

 The faster the business grew, the more difficult it was to control processes and scale.
-As a result, development of the product portfolio was slower than it should have been, and costs were running too high.
+As a result, the development of the product portfolio was slower than it should have been, and costs were running too high.
 Much of this was due to a lack of visibility into reliable data and resource capacity.

 Along with governance, resource management was a challenge.
 The company had the talent in place but did not always know what these resources were doing or what they were capable of doing.
 Some areas experienced bottlenecks while others had underutilized resources.
 And with facilities and resources in multiple locations around the world, communication and collaboration suffered.

 Case study: Facing multiple challenges

-A company that sells young children’s apparel worldwide through a multiple-channel business model made it a strategic and operational priority to revamp its IT project and resource management efforts to continue business growth.
+A company that sells children’s apparel worldwide through a multiple-channel business model made it a strategic and operational priority to revamp its IT project and resource management efforts to continue business growth.